jamestharpe/jamestharpe.com/content/prompt-engineering.md

 ### Step 3: Test and iterate

-Let's try to build a to-do list app again, but prime ChatGPT with the prompt we came up with using ChatGPT as our prompt engineer.
+Let's try building a to-do list app again, but prime ChatGPT with the prompt we came up with using ChatGPT as our prompt engineer.
 The resulting conversation I had with ChatGPT was long, so I won't include it here, but I'll summarize some of the issues:

-* It was more wordy than it needed to be
+- It was more wordy than it needed to be
-* It chose a framework for me ([React](react.md)), rather than helping me make a choice
+- It chose a framework for me ([React](react.md)), rather than helping me make a choice
-* It gave a few detailed initial steps (e.g. "run `npm instal ...`"), followed by several high-level steps (e.g. "deploy the app") that lacked detail, rather than guiding me step-by-step.
+- It gave a few detailed initial steps (e.g. "run `npm install ...`"), followed by several high-level steps (e.g. "deploy the app") that lacked detail, rather than guiding me step-by-step.

 Let's try again by putting that feedback back into the Prompt Engineering session of ChatGPT.
 After a little back-and-forth, I ended up with this prompt: